 Another large dog-friendly park close to the centre of Sydney is Centennial Park, just east of the city.
 Part of the larger Centennial Parklands, dogs are allowed off-leash in a large section of the park.

-For something different, also consider taking a leashed walk with your dog through the centre of Centennial Park.
-Follow the 3.8km walking path alongside the Grand Drive or walk past the duck ponds, as long as you stay outside of the wildlife protection areas and your pup doesn’t go for a swim in the ponds.
+For something different, consider taking a leashed walk with your dog through the centre of Centennial Park.
+Follow the 3.8km walking path alongside the Grand Drive.
+Or take a walk past the duck ponds (just stay outside of the wildlife protection areas and make sure your pup doesn’t go for a paddle in them).

 #3 Glebe Foreshore Parks, Glebe